by Texas Homesteader ~

 But there are still some cases where paper receipts are received such as packing slips that serve as receipts, etc. So even though we fight against extraneous paper coming into our home, come it does!

 Many people shred these documents for security’s sake.
-But we don’t have a shredder and I don’t fancy ripping all the paper by hand.
+But we don’t have a shredder and I don’t fancy ripping all that paper by hand.

 So here’s what I do to actually USE that ‘trash’ instead.